WALLY, WATCH OUT!

 Today and go live on GSA's web site in early September.
 You

 need most Theme Sessions, Symposia, and ideally Field Trips, if any,

+planned on by now with conveners/leaders for this first announcement.
 Remember that this Announcement is all that the general public will

 have to read until just a couple of weeks before the Abstract Deadline